moleculerjs/site/source/docs/0.14/services.md

 {% endnote %}

 {% note info %}
-How reload mechanism watches the service files and their dependencies.
-Every time a file change is detected the hot-reload mechanism will track the service or the services that depend on it and will restart them.
+Hot reload mechanism watches the service files and their dependencies.
+Every time a file change is detected the hot-reload mechanism will track the services that depend on it and will restart them.
 {% endnote %}

 ## Local variables